 Half body refers to the fact that only a part of the body of the character is depicted.
 Regular art is used because these cards are more common than full art cards and also because cards have traditionally only had partial art.

-Ultra rare refers to the fact that art cards are rarer than standard rare cards.
+Rare art refers to the fact that art cards are rarer than standard rare cards.
 In the XY Primal Clash expansion set, some characters were given special effects known as ancient traits.
 These cards were given special art work covering half the card.

-What is a Full Art Card?
+What are Full Art Cards?

 Full art cards first appeared in 2011 with the release of the Black and White expansion set.
 They are quite rare – in general there are likely to be just 3 or 4 full art cards in a booster box of 36 booster packs.